pavedroad-io/blueprints/microservices/ga/datamgr/README.md

     git add *
     git commit

+To utlize the sonar-scanner test functionality and its continuous integrations features, you will also need a remote repository on github.
+See sonarcloud.io for information on establishing your client accout, and follow their 'Analayze from your CI' information to install the required scanner.

+Note that you should modify the YAML,sonarcloud.sh and sonar-project.propertiesfiles in your project directory to reflect your new sonar-scanner requirements outlined in their installation instructions.
+Minor adjustments related to sonar-scanner might also be required in the Makefile (GOTESTREPORT and PATH).

 ### Versioning information
 The make file sets three versioning variables; VERSION, BUILD, and GIT_TAG.
 These are passed go the go compiler and printed when the -v flag is passed on the command line.
 Output is formated as JSON.